 I'm extremely fussy about lighting.
-For starters, I don't like ceiling fixtures, at least in living spaces (I'm fine with them in closets and such); I prefer most lighting near or below eye level.
+For starters, I don't like ceiling fixtures in living spaces (I'm fine with them in closets and such); I prefer most lighting near or below eye level.
 I insist on all lighting to be incandescent in color temperature.
 And I want total control over intensity: I like softer, dimmable general lighting, but intense task lighting for kitchen counters and other work spaces.
 Oh, and everything must be LED.

-Before I'd even closed on the property, I started looking at lighting fixtures.
+Practically from the time I closed on the property, I started looking at lighting fixtures.
 Over the course of more than three years of searching, I rarely found things that were close to what I sought, although the success rate has been improving (either because more appealing products are emerging, or I'm becoming less fussy—who knows).
 At one point, when I was deep in the throes of frustration, it occurred to me that I might be able to cobble together my own custom fixtures with parts from different products, which is what I sometimes wound up doing.

 The pendant lamps I found were pretty close to what I saw in my mind's eye, but unfortunately—and surprisingly—they had halogen bulbs, which are energy pigs, with most of the energy wasted as intense heat.
 I purchased one unit and tore it apart to see if I could convert it to LED.
 Turns out it was relatively easy.
 After removing all of the guts, I used the original metal internal reflector to hold a replacement candelabra lamp fixture, which threaded into it perfectly.
 Then I removed the metal mesh that prevented people from touching the hot halogen bulb to make room for a small LED globe bulb.

 However, as noted in Chapter 9, I started having second thoughts about the "forest" of pendant lamps I'd planned for the kitchen.
 Consequently I tore them all out, and will install track lighting after the sheetrock is up.
-I've thought about keeping a few pendants, as I still like them—just not so bloody many of them—and I purchased a cheap track light to look into the possibility of converting the pendants to track mounting.
-As it happens, it would be a seriously trivial process.

 The wall sconce solution also provided the answer to another vexing problem: the bathroom light over the sink.
 In this case, I started with a simple brushed nickel bar unit, and replaced the lamp fixtures with ones from the same wall sconces as before.
 The bonus is that the bathroom fixture perfectly matches my custom wall sconces, making it another item you'll never see anywhere else.